sholtomaud/phd/Literature Review/litrev.md

 ## Water Monitoring Strategy (WMS)

-The WMS used in the Surat Underground Water Impact Report aimed to establish background trends to enable further levels of analysis capture below.
+The WMS used in the Surat Underground Water Impact Report aimed to establish background trends to enable further levels of analysis, and improve knowledge around the connectivity between aquifers [@qwc_underground_2012].
-[@qwc_underground_2012].

 ### Requirements - WMS